ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 In EzMode, every character key is customizable.
 You can even define your own modes.
 Open your config file by typing `<` in EzMode, and choosing "Open .ezmoderc".
-This will create a template with some examples, if the file doesn't already exist.
+This will create a template with some examples if the file doesn't already exist.
 After editing and saving this file, use `<` again and choose "Reload .ezmoderc" to apply the changes.